 The DFG receives the large majority of its funds from the federal government and the states, which are represented in all grants committees.
 At the same time, the voting system and procedural regulations guarantee science-driven decisions.

 The main task of the DFG is to select the best projects by researchers at universities and research institutions on a competitive basis and to finance these projects.
-Individuals or higher education institutions submit proposals in a particular field of research that they themselves select.
+Individuals or higher education institutions submit proposals in a particular field of curiosity-driven basic research that they themselves select.
 Interdisciplinary proposals are also considered.

 In a multi-layered decision-making process, the proposal is evaluated by voluntary reviewers exclusively according to scientific criteria; on the basis of this expert review, it is assessed by elected members of a review board, and the final decision is made by a grants committee.
 In this way, DFG funding guarantees quality-based differentiation in the German research system.
 The DFG is thus a cornerstone of Germany’s strength as a research location and also helps to shape the European Research Area.

 The DFG awards the best researchers with funding and, at the same time, gives them the means and freedom necessary for successful research.

 One of the DFG’s key objectives is the advancement of early career researchers.
 It therefore offers them programmes which provide appropriate support at every phase of their qualification.
 The DFG is especially committed to the early independence of researchers and supports the recruitment of talented scientists and academics from at home and abroad for German research.